sourcegraph/about/handbook/product/product_documents.md

 - Title that includes the PD number.
   - The title is inlined in the Google Doc so that it is more visible and will not disappear if exported to a different format.
 - Metadata about the state of the PD.
 Including but not limited to:
-  - **Editor:** The person responsible for iterating on the content of the RFC.
+  - **Editor:** The person responsible for iterating on the content of the PD.
   - **Status:** A description of the current state or outcome of the PD.
   - **Requested approvers:** The list of people that the PD author is requesting a review from and a requested deadline for those reviews.
   - **Approved by:** A list of people who approve the problem statement defined in the PD.